 Shopping Guide - Hardware Stores, HomePro, HomeWorks

 An HomePro outlet is located at Wave Place, conveniently connected with the Phloenchit skytrain station.
-There are both a HomePro and Homeworks (in Robinson store) located close to Thailand Cultural Center subway station.
-At that area you will also find a Carrefour and Robinson Department Store, so it is actually a big shopping area, but you will not find many foreigners there, even though it is quite easily reached nowadays.
+There is also an HomePro close to to Thailand Cultural Center subway station.
+At that area you will also find a Big C, so it is actually a big shopping area, but you will not find many foreigners there, even though it is quite easily reached nowadays.

-The HomePro Plus at Carrefour (Thailand Cultural Center station) is by far the largest of the stores mentioned.
-A large Homeworks store is located out of the center of Bangkok, at Bangna Central City.
+The HomePro Plus on Ratchadapised Road (Thailand Cultural Center station) is by far the largest of the 2 stores mentioned.

 Not long ago, we wanted to put some new floor and wall tiles in our bathroom, together with some other minor repairs.
-Both at HomePro and HomeWorks we were referred to an 'affiliated' home decoration company.
-For around 500 baht they visit you at home to take the necessary measurements, so they can quote you a price afterwards.
+We were referred to an 'affiliated' home decoration company.
+For around 500 baht they visit you at home to take the necessary measurements, and then quote you a price afterwards.
 These designer companies really charge a lot of money.
 Honestly, we suspect they may have different prices for Thais and foreigners.
 Possibly, the hardware stores refer you to a home decoration company, 'specializing' in working for foreigners.
 Since the prices quoted were clearly inflated, we deferred having work done (nothing urgent, really).
-Most striking was a quote by a decoration company, affiliated with HomeWorks in Bangna.
-Among other things, we wanted them to change a Venetian blind on a window in our kitchen.
-Depending on quality, the Venetian blind in question would cost about 300-700 baht.
-However, we were quoted a price of 5,000 baht (material included).

 The message is : sometimes it is for free, at other times you are referred to a home decoration company, that will charge a lot.
 If you have the inclination, it may be better to buy the material necessary, and find an outside company to do the work.

 Despite the large floor space available, you might not find all you expect at these hardware stores (the same holds true for electrical goods stores at department stores).
-As an example, we could not find a filter for our hood oven at all these major stores :
+As other large stores, like department stores, HomePro is good at selling hardware, but not necessarily at having suitable accessories available.

-Similarly, while lots of shops will sell Dishwashers, you might have to do some effort to find dishwashing powder.
+For example, while lots of shops will sell dishwashers, you might have to do some effort to find dishwashing powder.

 [You can find it at Foodland, and also at Villa Market, though three times more expensive than in your 'home' country].